 Lottery Curse Victims: 7 People Who Won Big & Lost Everything

 Riches-to-Rags Stories of 'Cursed' Lottery Winners

-Many people think winning the lottery would be the answer to their prayers and the solution to all of their problems.
-But some people have had the opposite experience.
-They've been lucky enough to win the lottery, and then later wished that they had torn up their ticket rather than redeeming it.
+Many people think winning the lottery would be the answer to their prayers and the solution to all of their problems — but some winners have had the opposite experience.
+Despite being lucky enough to win the lottery, they later wished they'd torn up their ticket rather than redeeming it.

-It may seem impossible that you could win millions of dollars, then wish you hadn't.
-But it has happened often enough that the phenomenon has been dubbed the "lottery curse."
+It may seem impossible that you could win millions of dollars and wish you hadn't.
+But it's happened often enough that the phenomenon has been dubbed the "lottery curse."